 One of the mistakes that a lot of people make when they first get their java ferns is planting them with their roots in the substrate.
 They however do not take nutrients from the substrate, and they do not do well with their roots buried.
 Instead, try tying them to a piece of rock or wood.
 The java ferns will thrive when they are tied to something instead of buried in the ground with their roots.
 This also allows for some cool aqua scape possibilities.

 They are slow growers and therefore do not require high nutrient levels in your water.
+If you’re struggling with algae problems, it’s a great idea to start adding liquid plant fertilizer to your aquarium.

 Java fern will propagate by growing tiny plants on the tips of the leaves, which eventually will fall off.
 You should let the new plants grow from a while and when they are a reasonably size you can remove them from the leave to plant it somewhere in your tank where you would like them to grow.